FIS Sommer Ladies Tournee 2006

 The FIS Sommer Ladies Tournee 2006 (German: 6.
-FIS Ladies Sommer Grand-Prix) was the 6th edition of the FIS Sommer Ladies Tournee, held in the 2006–07 season on hills in Germany and Austria.
+FIS Ladies Sommer Grand-Prix) was the 6th edition of the FIS Sommer Ladies Tournee, an international ski jumping tournament, that was held in the 2006–07 season on hills in Germany and Austria.
 The tournament began on 6 August 2006 with a competition on the hill in Klingenthal.
 Three days later, the second contest took place on the hill in Pöhla, with further events in Meinerzhagen.
 First, a team competition was held, followed by an individual one.
 On 15 August, the tournament concluded with an individual competition in Bischofshofen.

 The first contest was won by Anette Sagen, and the next by Juliane Seyfarth.
 The third contest – the team event – was won by the United States team consisting of Avery Ardovino, Abby Hughes, Alissa Johnson, and Jessica Jerome.
 The penultimate and final events were again won by Anette Sagen, who became the overall winner of the 6th edition for the third time and also scored the most points in the FIS Sommer Ladies Tournee overall standings.
 Juliane Seyfarth finished 2nd in the general classification, and Jessica Jerome 3rd.
 A total of 64 female jumpers from 13 national teams participated in the series.